 Help for a common source of pain, diabetic peripheral neuropathy, may come from an everyday vitamin found in sunlight and foods — vitamin D. Here’s what you should know.

 Many doctors are prescribing vitamin D to their patients already.
-But it’s possible that if you have diabetes-related pain you may need more.
+But it’s possible you may need more if you have diabetes-related pain.
 We also need magnesium to metabolize vitamin D, and magnesium shortages are common in people, too.

-Simple blood tests can help your doctor sleuth out deficiencies that may be affecting you.
+Simple blood tests can help your doctor find deficiencies that may be affecting you.

 What is diabetic peripheral neuropathy?

 Because type 2 diabetes is widespread, many people are at risk for this kind of pain.
-Some 13 percent of American adults suffer from diabetes, and scientists estimate that another 2.8 percent of the population has undiagnosed cases.
-Among seniors, more than a quarter have type 2 diabetes, according to the Centers for Disease Control and Prevention (CDC).
+Some 12 percent of American adults suffer from diabetes, and scientists estimate that another 2.8 percent of the population has undiagnosed cases.
+Among seniors, more than a quarter have type 2 diabetes, according to the Centers for Disease Control and Prevention.

 Early research connecting vitamin D to DPN

-Seniors, who are more likely to have DPN, also tend to be low in vitamin D. In 2018 scientists showed that people with DPN were more likely to have low vitamin D levels.
+Seniors, who are more likely to have DPN, also tend to be low in vitamin D. In one study, scientists showed that people with DPN were more likely to have low vitamin D levels.

-In a meta-analysis this year, again of small studies, another group found promising results.
+In a meta-analysis of small studies, another group found promising results.

 Why you might need more vitamin D